NgHngK/IT4010E-Introduction-to-Cryptography-and-Security/1. many-time pad attack/README.md

 Message ⊕ Key = Encrypted Message
 Encrypted Message ⊕ Key = Message (back to normal!)
 ```

-### The Complete Workflow (With Real Example)

-Let me walk you through EXACTLY what happens, step by step:

 #### Setup: What We Have